mprice-czi/eval_annotate_scale/README.md

 - Processing statistics and metadata
 - AI reasoning explanations for each pair

-### Unified Pipeline
+### Unified Pipeline (Single Command Convenience)
-The `scripts/intelligent_preprocessing.py` orchestrator provides a single-command interface that runs both stages sequentially.
+The `scripts/intelligent_passage_preprocessing.py` orchestrator provides a single-command interface that runs both stages sequentially.
 It benefits from the same robustness features as the individual stages while offering convenience for automated workflows and one-shot processing.

 ## Development